 I had a friend who preferred her imagination to the dullness of life.
 She climbed into the trees and parted the leaves.
 She ran away and climbed up and away into her dreams.
 Only to descend from her tree house for breakfast, lunch, and dinner; whereupon finishing, she promptly climbed the ladder back into the clouds.
 It was here, she said the sound of the wind was not too loud.
 The air smelled the sweetest, it felt the coolest, without being too cold.
 Here, every berry filled pastry too delicious to hold.

 But one morning she looked across the lush rolling hills of clouds and in between, she saw a little boy wandering in the grass below.
 She wanted to say, “Hello.”
 She said to herself, I know that boy.
-He giggled and laughed with so much joy, unsure of his steps, walking across the prickly grass with his bare feet made her heart skip a beat.
+He giggled and laughed with so much joy.
+Unsure of his steps, she watched him walk across the prickly grass with his bare feet.
+The view made her heart skip a beat.

 She smiled and said to herself, I know that boy.
 It brought her great joy to watch him laugh and play.